valeraqwe/a_task/README.md

 ### Future Enhancements

-There are several ways this project could be improved in the future:
+There are several ways this project could be improved in the future

 Support for Additional Search Parameters:
 Enhance the API to allow more advanced search parameters, such as genre, release year, or actor.
 This would make searches more flexible and precise.